modelica/ModelicaConference2023/README.md

 # Registration

-More information coming soon
+Here you can find all information about the [conference registration](registration.html)

 # Call for paper

-You find all information about the [call for paper](call2023.md)
+Here you can find all information about the [call for paper](call2023.md).

 # Organization and Contact